antoine77340/Youtube-8M-WILLOW/README.md

 Each model takes several days to train, so each command line are separated in order to be run in parallel if possible.
 Please replace 'path_to_features' with the folder path which contains all the tensorflow record frame level feature.

-Please replace 'path_to_features' with the folder path which contains all the tensorflow record frame level feature.
 ```sh
 path_to_features='path_to_features'
 ```